-- 24': 3- 4 bedrooms
+- 22': 3- 4 bedrooms

-- 17': 2 - 3 bedrooms
+- 16': 2 - 3 bedrooms

-- 14': 1-2 bedrooms
+- 12': 1-2 bedrooms

 - 10': studio or small one-bedroom apartment

-rental truck companies with a description of your shipment to get a recommendation for the truck size best suited for your move.
+You can also call rental truck companies with a description of your shipment to get a recommendation for the truck size best suited for your move.